The Most Unique Bars in Key West (That Don’t Suck) in 2024

 The Green Parrot

-Known as the first and last bar on US Highway 1, the Green Parrot has been serving booze in Key West since 1890.
+The Green Parrot has been serving booze in Key West since 1890.
 This popular local bar could be listed by SNL’s Stefon as one of the hottest spots in town.
-Equal parts dive bar, local hangout, great music venue, and possible stabbing location – if you are into that sort of thing.
-Jokes of course.
-The Green Parrot is defiantly one of the best unique Bars in Key West that don’t Suck and not to be missed!
+It is an equal parts dive bar, local hangout, great music venue, and possible stabbing location – if you are into that sort of thing.
+Jokes, of course.

 unique bars in Key West